 I'm a big fan of Star Trek.
-Not quite cosplaying and going to conventions but I enjoy the shows.
+Not quite cosplaying level and going to conventions but I enjoy the shows.

 I've enjoyed everything from TNG onward – including the much-maligned Enterprise series (I enjoyed that too) – and so I was excited when CBS announced they'd be bringing the series back.

 Yet, when CBS announced a few years ago that the Star Trek: Discovery would only be on their CBS All Access streaming service – I passed.

-Then, when they announced a show with Picard a short while back?
-OK CBS, now you got me.
+Then they announced a show with Captain Jean-Luc Picard — OK, now you got me.

 That led me to my next question… is there a way to watch it for free?

 You can time your free trial and binge any show you want.
-CBS All Access releases episodes on a weekly schedule, unlike Netflix which releases them all at once (Disney+ also drips them out like a traditional TV series).
+CBS All Access, now Paramount+, releases episodes on a weekly schedule, unlike Netflix which releases them all at once (Disney+ also drips them out like a traditional TV series).

 To watch a show for free, you'll just have to wait until the last week of the season to sign up.

 Limited Time Offer: One Month Free

-For a limited time, CBS is offering a free one month trial if you use the code FORYOU.
-This is active as of 2/14/2021.
+For a limited time, CBS was offering a free one-month trial if you use the code PAWOFFER.

 It works for either plan, so if you're just doing the free month, you might as well avoid the commercials!